ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/deltasum.md

 # deltaSum {#agg_functions-deltasum}

 Sums the arithmetic difference between consecutive rows.
 If the difference is negative, it is ignored.
-Function is implemented as an aggregate function.

 **Syntax**